Assignment Of A Lease: Everything You Need To Know! 📃

 Before consenting to the assignment of a lease to a new tenant, your landlord will want to carry out checks to ensure the tenant you have found is a suitable replacement.
 These checks can include:

-• Financial status: your landlord will want to see evidence – usually in the form of business bank account statements – that the new tenant is in a strong financial position
+Your landlord will want to see evidence – usually in the form of business bank account statements – that the new tenant is in a strong financial position

-• References: statements from previous landlords that the tenant has leased property from will be required to show that the tenant is reliable and doesn’t have a history of missing payments or otherwise neglecting their responsibilities as a tenant
+Statements from previous landlords that the tenant has leased property from will be required to show that the tenant is reliable and doesn’t have a history of missing payments or otherwise neglecting their responsibilities as a tenant

-• Proposed use of the premises: your landlord will probably be looking for a new tenant to intend to use the premises in broadly the same way as you have done in the past as the lease will specify what use is allowed.
+Your landlord will probably be looking for a new tenant to intend to use the premises in broadly the same way as you have done in the past as the lease will specify what use is allowed.

 What liabilities will you have when assigning a lease?